“What we don’t need in the midst of a struggle is shame for being human” – Brené Brown

 We are all just trying to do the best that we can.
 You may think that you want to do the right thing, but what is the “right thing” exactly?
 None of us really know.
 So instead of shaming yourself into doing what is “right”, do what feels “good” and what feels like positive personal growth.
 And remember as the wise Brené Brown once said, “You are imperfect, you are wired for struggle, but you are worthy of love and belonging.”

 Do you think you could use some more personalized tips on dealing with guilt + shame with your workload + in your business?
-If you think you might be interested in some business coaching, contact me for a mentoring session and we will work together to help you get past your limiting beliefs and closer to the success you want!
+If you think you might be interested in some life coaching, contact me to schedule a FREE consult call so we can discuss how life coaching can help you get past your limiting beliefs and closer to the success you want!